 - Knowledge of service needs and related issues in rehabilitation, understanding of contemporary professional issues and best practices of community-based rehabilitation

-Career opportunities include work as a Job Coach, Placement Specialist, Human Services Aide, Rehabilitation Consultant, or Case Manager in work settings such as: Addictions Rehabilitation Centers, Independent Living Centers, Correctional Facilities, Comprehensive Rehabilitation Centers and/or Academic Settings.
+These careers can be in work settings such as: Addictions Rehabilitation Centers, Independent Living Centers Correctional Facilities, Comprehensive Rehabilitation Centers and/or Academic Settings.

 For questions about this minor, please or contact Dr. Alan Davis.